timothyas/xesn/paper.md

 underlying distribution used.

-We note that this ESN definition assumes a linear readout, and xesn specifically does not employ more complicated readout operators because it was shown to not matter when the ESN parameters in Section XX are optimized in [@platt_systematic_2022]
+We note that this ESN definition assumes a linear readout, and xesn specifically does not employ more complicated readout operators because @platt_systematic_2022 showed that this does not matter when the ESN parameters in Section XX are optimized.

 ## Training